DOOM

 Sound 8

 Doom is an action-packed experience from start to finish and manages to pay tribute to the original games while still feeling fresh and modern.
-The combat is extremely satisfying and forces players to stay on the move and killing instead of cowering behind cover.
-The campaign is somewhat short but has plenty of replay value and the whole package is rounded out by a multi-player mode as well as SnapMap level editor.
-It’s not perfect, but as big fans of the original game we played through this one with a huge smile.
+The combat is hugely satisfying and forces players to stay on the move and killing instead of cowering behind cover.
+The campaign is somewhat short but has plenty of replay value, and the whole package is rounded out by a multiplayer mode as well as a SnapMap level editor.
+It’s not perfect, but as big fans of the original game, we played through this with a huge smile.

-Gameplay: It’s fast, it’s frantic and it’s over the top in the best possible way.
+Gameplay: Doom is fast, frantic, and over the top in the best possible way.

 Graphics: The game doesn’t just look great, but it’s well-optimized too.

-Sound: The soundtrack is great, but it tends to drown out everything else
+Sound: The soundtrack is excellent but tends to drown out everything else

 Summary 8.7 Outstanding